-A person with bulimia might be a normal weight, or their weight goes up and down.
-This makes bulimia less noticeable than anorexia and it can go untreated for longer.
+A person with bulimia’s body weight may stay consistent over time, or their weight may go up and down.
+This means bulimia is often less noticeable than anorexia and it can go untreated for longer.
 Many people with bulimia try to hide the illness because they feel guilty or ashamed, but if you think you might have bulimia, know that it is not your fault, it is nothing to be ashamed of, and you deserve help and support.

 Signs and symptoms of bulimia

 Bulimia is a mental health condition that causes people to engage in a repeating cycle of binge eating and then doing things to ‘cancel out’ or compensate for the eating binge.
 Not everyone who experiences bulimia will have the exact same profile of symptoms and different symptoms can emerge and change as the condition develops over time.
 Some of these symptoms affect your behaviour, while others affect how you think and how you feel.
 The behaviours associated with bulimia can also lead to physical health complications over time.
 Because some symptoms of bulimia don’t develop straight away, it’s important to keep in mind that you should still reach out for help and support, even if you aren’t experiencing physical symptoms or complications.
 Like all eating disorders, bulimia begins in the mind, affecting how you think and feel first and foremost.
 Mental distress and inner turmoil have a very real impact on wellbeing and they do not have to be accompanied by physical complications to justify care and support.
 Below is a list of signs and symptoms of bulimia.
 This list doesn’t capture all experiences associated with bulimia and each individual’s experience with bulimia is different and unique.

 - Using control of food as a way to cope with emotional difficulties and stress

 - Engaging in purging behaviours (vomiting or taking laxatives), restricting your food intake or doing intense exercise to ‘compensate’ for eating binges

 - Hiding food